-The majority of people don’t consider the gutter guard pipe and measurement while buying a gutter guard.
+The majority of people don’t consider the gutters guard pipe and measurement while buying a gutters guard.
 As a result, they bought inappropriate measurements, the wrong amount, and a low-quality gutter guard.

 - First of all, estimate the area of where you want to install gutter or how much gutter area you have in your shade.

-- Up next, know first what types of the gutter guard are suitable for your gutter
+- Up next, know first what types of the gutters guard are suitable for your gutter

-- $20 per feet price range gutter guard is very durable and works tremendously because this guard is sturdiest and can provide long service.
+- $20 per feet price range gutters guard is very durable and works tremendously because this guard is sturdiest and can provide long service.

 - Try to purchase from a seller who ensures you an easy replacement if you find any defect or issue.

-Do you exactly know when you should remove gutter guards from your shade?
+Do you exactly know when you should remove rain gutters guards from your shade?
 Of course, when debris clogged the whole guard and crossed the limit.

-99% gutter guards clogging or jamming problem caused by leaves.
+99% of gutter guards clogging or jamming problems caused by leaves.
 Cleaning them from the gutter guards is a bit arduous and complicated.
 For this reason, it’s better to remove gutter guards every 2-3 months.

-If you don’t know how to remove gutter guard utterly and perfectly, then have a look below at the best step by step gutter guards removing tips.
+If you don’t know how to remove gutter guards utterly and perfectly, then have a look below at the best step-by-step gutter guards removing tips.